marctrem/usbarmory-wiki-fork/Home.md

 # Support

-If you think anything is missing on this wiki, or require further support, please email us at usbarmory@f-secure.com.
+If you think anything is missing on this wiki, or require further support, please email us at usbarmory@withsecure.com.

 # License

 USB armory | https://github.com/usbarmory/usbarmory
-Copyright (c) F-Secure Corporation
+Copyright (c) WithSecure Corporation

 This is an open hardware design licensed under the terms of the CERN Open Hardware Licence, see board revision source directories for applicable